monstredd/eos-account-create/README.md

 contract on EOS main net https://bloks.io/account/accountspapa

-send  0.06 EOS to the account accountspapa with memo [AccountName]-[PublicKey] account will be automatically registered.
+send  0.06 EOS to the account accountspapa with memo [12 letters AccountName]-[PublicKey] account will be automatically registered.

 wrong Publickey，wrong AccountName and AccountName already exists, transfer will be failed.